zwubbena/sas-cartesian-product/README.md

 - ***20DL = {1, 2, 3, 4}***

 #### 5.2.1.
 SAS Input
-The SAS input code starts with a `DATA` step and creates a dataset called `a_table`.
+The SAS input code starts with a `DATA` step and creates a dataset called `b_table`.
 The next line's `INPUT`statement tells SAS to create a `DL` variable that contains character values (denoted by `$`) and to create a numeric variable `DL2020`.
 The `DATALINES` statement reads the subsequent lines of data directly into the SAS program, rather than coming from data stored in an external file.
 Each of the four lines contain the data values for the variables listed in the `INPUT` statement.
 The `RUN` statement tells SAS to execute the preceding block of code to generate the new SAS dataset.
 ```
 data b_table;
 	input DL $ DL2020;